kohana/unittest/guide/unittest.testing_workflows.md

 	http://pathtoyourdoain/unittest/

-*Note:* Your site will need to be in the correct enviroment in order to use the webui.
+*Note:* Your site will need to be in the correct environment in order to use the webui.
 See the config file for more details.

 ## Integrating with IDEs